flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

-- Toggle ON/OFF - PTU Audible in Cockpit (unrealistic)
+- PTU Audible in Cockpit (unrealistic):
+    - The aircraft's PTU sound (barking sound) is not audible in the cockpit in the real aircraft.
+    - To make it audible in the cockpit set this option to on.

-- Volume Sliders
+- Volume Sliders:
-    - Dynamically adjust various audio elements while in the virtual cockpit
+    - Dynamically adjust various audio elements while in the virtual cockpit.

-- Toggle ON/OFF - Various Passenger Ambience Sounds
+- Passenger Ambience:

-- Toggle ON/OFF - Announcements in Flight
+    - Select if passenger audio sounds should be played.
+- Announcements:
+    - Select if crew announcements should be played.

-- Toggle ON/OFF - Boarding Music
+- Boarding Music:
+    - Select if music should be played while boarding.

 For detailed information on these settings please visit: